PowerDNS/pdns/docs/markdown/authoritative/modes-of-operation.md

 has trouble figuring out who to notify - which may happen in contrived configurations.

 # Slave operation
-On launch, PDNS requests from all backends a list of domains which have not been checked recently for changes.
+On launch, PowerDNS requests from all backends a list of domains which have not been checked recently for changes.
 This should happen every '**refresh**' seconds, as specified in the SOA record.
 All domains that are unfresh are then checked for changes over at their master.
 If the [SOA](../types.md#soa) serial number there